Monument to Humanity: Demolition

 Turkish Prime Minister Recep Tayyip Erdoğan described the monument as a "freak" or a "monstrosity" (ucube) during a visit to Kars on 8 January 2011.
 In spite of protests, the city authority decided to remove the statue.

 On 26 April 2011, demolition began with the dismounting of the sculpture's two heads, which Armenian sources considered effectively a decapitation.
 Aksoy also said "I felt as if my children were being beheaded."
 An official statement by the demolition company stated: "In order to dismantle it, first the head will be cut off and taken down with the help of a crane.
 Then, in the following ten days, the statue will be dismembered into 20 pieces."
 The demolition was completed on 14 June 2011.

 While Erdoğan insisted that this was merely a question of aesthetics, international observers believed the demolition an attempt to appeal to nationalist sentiment ahead of the 2011 general election, concurring with Aksoy, who said Erdoğan was "maneuvering to consolidate his reactionary base in the run-up to elections," and that he "bagged the vote of local Azeris," who denounced extending a hand to Armenia.

 Aftermath

 As a response to Erdoğan's comments, Aksoy filed a lawsuit against Erdoğan for insulting him.
 Erdoğan's lawyer claimed it was a critique rather than an insult, but on 3 March 2015, an Istanbul court fined Erdoğan 10,000 Turkish lira for the insult, a ruling that was termed "a refreshing move by the Turkish judiciary" by oppositional commentator Sibel Hürtaş.
+However later on, a local court overturned that verdict.
 Aksoy announced he would spend the money for a Nevruz Day party with his friends, thereby directing haram (Arabic for "immoral") money to its adequately haram purpose.
 In July 2019, the Constitutional Court ruled that its demolition violated Aksoy's freedom of expression and that he shall be compensated.